Associate Degree of Nursing (ADN)

 - A copy of your score on the Nursing Entrance Exam (TEAS), applicants must achieve a minimum TEAS score of a 60% or higher

-- Visit our general transfer admission requirement page to learn more.
+- Visit our general transfer admission requirements page to learn more.

 Evaluation of Credits